Best Affordable Places to Live in Alaska in 2025

 Regardless, make sure you look into first-time homebuyer programs in Alaska to see how you can save money.
 And if you’re a newbie homebuyer, use a first-time homebuyer guide to learn more about the process before you start shopping.

-Another affordable place to live in Alaska that isn’t far outside of Anchorage is Knik-Fairview.
-You’ll have to drive into Anchorage (it’s about an hour) for most things, but if you like the remoteness of the state, Knik-Fairview would be a place to put down roots.
+Looking for an affordable place to live in Alaska that isn’t far outside of the big city of Anchorage?
+Take a closer look at Knik-Fairview.
+You’ll have to drive into Anchorage (it’s about an hour) for most things, but if you like the remoteness of the state, Knik-Fairview could be a place to put down roots.

 Population: 19,297

-Badger may be small, but it’s not far from Fairbanks, so there’s still plenty to do (beyond just enjoying Alaska’s beauty).
+Badger may be small, but it’s not far from Fairbanks (see below), so there’s still plenty to do (beyond just enjoying Alaska’s beauty).
 Badger is a great spot to see the Northern Lights, and it’s also super close to the small city of North Pole, known for its year-round Christmas decorations.

 Population: 19,031